 How to Break Into Machine Learning

 Everyone seems to be intrigued by Machine Learning, which has become a “buzz word” lately.
 Although intimidating, you can certainly break into the field, or learn more about another phrase we hear a lot, Natural Language Processing.
-Read some tips and background from Lesley Cordero, who teaches our Data Science course.
+Read some tips and background from Data Scientist, Lesley Cordero, who teaches our Data Science course.
 Lesley also teaches a class in machine learning for those interested in the particular area.

 What’s the difference between Machine Learning and Natural Language Processing (NLP)?

 Both are similar because they allow for prediction based on pattern detection.
 Both are also similar in that they rely heavily on statistics.

 With that said, Machine Learning Algorithms generally refer to algorithms like regression, classification, support vector machines, decision trees, random forests, etc. These algorithms are all used in the prediction of numerical data.
 Natural Language Processing is a more specific discipline that applies statistical models and techniques in order to detect patterns in text/speech.

 What are some tips for entering Machine Learning?